Toit blocks#

 Here we have formatted the arguments differently, so each of the block arguments are easily identified.

-, or a series of statements on seperate lines following the :
+series of statements on separate lines following the :

 In all the examples so far where we have passed blocks as arguments to function, we were really defining the block value in place.
 Because blocks are values, they can be stored in local variables, just like other values.
 For example